libp2p/rust-libp2p/core/README.md

 The main trait that this crate provides is `Transport`, which provides the `dial` and `listen_on` methods and can be used to dial or listen on a multiaddress.
-The `swarm` crate itself does not provide any concrete (ie. non-dummy, non-adapter) implementation of this trait.
+The `swarm` crate itself does not provide any concrete (i.e. non-dummy, non-adapter) implementation of this trait.
 It is implemented on structs that are provided by external crates, such as `TcpConfig` from `tcp-transport`, `UdpConfig`, or `WebsocketConfig` (note: as of the writing of this documentation, the last two structs don't exist yet).